Red Hen Publications

 We could have happily have done without the Hallows altogether.
 But I suspect Rowling thinks that it’s only fantasy if there is a fabulous magical artifact somewhere in the middle of it.
 Or leaping out of nowhere to solve the whole problem.

-My correspondent was absolutely right that having Harry passively stand there and watch Tom blow himself up again was a completely unbelievable tag-on which in its way was as unsatisfying as the epilogue.
+My correspondent was absolutely right that having Harry passively stand there and watch Tom blow himself up again was a completely unbelievable tag-on which in its way was every bit as unsatisfying as the epilogue.
 Particularly since the explanation she tries to give us for how it worked was so monumentally stupid and unconvincing.

 But Rowling was in love with the scene of Harry being escorted through the forest by his beloved dead, to meet Tom and give himself up.
 And she couldn’t see any way to keep that scene and destroy the last horcrux in the final climactic scene both.